-For SAN validation each of the SAN domains will be individually verified as described in above section.
+For SAN validation each of the domains listed in the SAN field will be individually verified as described in above section.

 3.2.2.7 Data Source Accuracy

 Prior to using any data source as a Reliable Data Source, the TrustFactory PA evaluates the source for its reliability, accuracy, and resistance to alteration or falsification.